-Our current data is there from A1 to E2 cell and in cell C4 I have applied SUM function to get the multiple row total.
+Our current data is there from A1 to E2 cell, and in cell C4, I have applied the SUM function to get the multiple row total.

-Now I will increase the data for next 3 cells.
+Now I will increase the data for the next 3 cells.

-To overcome this issue we need to select the entire column as reference for SUM function.
-Now again open SUM function in cell C4.
+To overcome this issue, we need to select the entire column as a reference for the SUM function.
+Now again open the SUM function in cell C4.